 And the debate (brawl?) goes on.

 You’re leaving a performance you are to review.
 Your deadline is two days away, but you have a thought you want to share with your followers on Twitter.
 Or you have a video camera in your cell phone and you can do a stand-up of a 15-second comment.
 Do either of these break an embargo?
 What if the tweet or video don’t include critical assessment so much as an observation on audience reaction or a one-time only event, such as a cell phone’s ringing out mid-performance?
 The rules are hazy in the new world of instant communication.
-Jonathan Fischer, Arts Editor at Washington’s City Paper, wrote on the topic last fall.
+Jonathan Fischer, Arts Editor at Washington’s City Paper, wrote on the topic in fall, 2010.
 Click here.

 Thus the headline on John Moore’s 2006 Denver Post story on the dust up between Cleveland Plain Dealer critic Tony Brown and Cleveland Play House artistic director Michael Bloom, occasioned by the former’s review of “Rabbit Hole.”
 Moore writes, “The relationship between a theater critic and the community he serves is far more precarious than it is for TV, film and music critics because nothing is more local than theater.
 That makes what any critic has to say about it far more personal.”
 Read Moore’s column here.

 The latest take on the ongoing war of attrition is surveyed in this Feb.
 8 NY Times account of some reviews of Spidey’s ongoing previews.